 There is no technical limit to how many layers of sub-panel you can create, however more than two levels of sub-panel division is probably of little practical use.

-To regulate the size and flow-positioning of controls, a view (or panel) can be divided into any number of equal-width columns.
+To regulate the size and flow-positioning of controls, a container can be divided into any number of equal-width columns.
 Each child control will be positioned in its designated column and the control’s width will occupy one or more column widths.

 Columns provide a fast and simple way to vertically align controls and to ensure that control widths line up evenly to fixed positions.